openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 #### AWS Multi Profile Support

-The CI Cloud credential is present at this location in OpenShift CI Cluster, `/var/run/secrets/ci.openshift.io/cluster-profile/.awscred`
+The CI Cloud credential is present at this location in OpenShift CI Cluster:
+`/var/run/secrets/ci.openshift.io/cluster-profile/.awscred`

-Our Cloud credential used for BSL is present at this location.
+Our Cloud credential used for BSL is present at this location:
 `/var/run/oadp-credentials/new-aws-credentials`

 Here since they are two profiles, we are using the concept of credentialsFile in BSL config [ref] (https://github.com/vmware-tanzu/velero/issues/3428)